zehnm/aoostar-rs/docs/sensor/provider/sysinfo.md

-# sysinfo Tool
+# aster-sysinfo Tool

-The Rust based [sysinfo](https://github.com/zehnm/aoostar-rs/blob/main/crates/sysinfo) tool gathers many more system sensor values with the help of the [sysinfo](https://github.com/GuillaumeGomez/sysinfo) crate.
+The Rust based [aster-sysinfo](https://github.com/zehnm/aoostar-rs/blob/main/crates/sysinfo) tool gathers many more system sensor values with the help of the [sysinfo](https://github.com/GuillaumeGomez/sysinfo) crate.

 It supports FreeBSD, Linux, macOS, Windows and other OSes, but it has only been tested on Linux so far.